-- Engage the parking brake. - Fully retract and lower the boom. - Engage the swing lock pin or 360 degree swing lock (if equipped). - Disable all crane functions using the crane function Enable/Disable switch (if equipped). - Place controls in neutral position. - Shut down the engine and remove the ignition key. - Wait a minimum of 2 minutes and then turn the battery disconnect switch to the OFF position. - Chock the wheels, if not on outriggers. - Lock the operator's cab (if applicable) and install vandal guards, if used.
+- Engage the parking brake. - Fully retract and lower the boom. - Engage the swing lock pin or 360 degree swing lock (if equipped). - Place crane function power switch to OFF (if equipped). - Place controls in neutral position. - Shut down the engine and remove the ignition key. - Wait a minimum of two minutes and then turn the battery disconnect switch to the OFF position. - Chock the wheels, if not on outriggers. - Lock the operator's cab (if applicable) and install vandal guards, if used.